The multiple points of maps from sphere to Euclidean space: Main results

 where $\phi: \mathbb{R}^{d}-\{0\}\rightarrow S^{d-1}$ is defined by $\phi(x)=\frac{x}{\mid x\mid}$.
 Considering the action of $\mathbb{Z}_2$ on $S^{d-1}$ induced by the antipodal map, it is not hard to verify that the map $g$ is $\mathbb{Z}_2$-equivariant.
 Thus by Proposition \ref{include}, we obtain that

-Then it is obtained that thus $ m\leq d$, and it is in contradiction to the assumption of the theorem.
-Hence the proof is completed. \end{proof} By Theorem \ref{stronger}, Theorem \ref{stronger2} and Yang-Bourgin theorem, we obtain the main result of this paper, the stronger version of Borsuk-Ulam theorem. \begin{thm} Let $f: S^m\rightarrow \mathbb{R}^d$ be a continuous map.
-If the map $f$ and the values of $\{m, d\}$ satisfy one of the following conditions, \begin{itemize} \item (1) $m>d$, \item (2) $f(-p)=-f(p)$, $m=d$ is odd, \end{itemize} then there exist at least a pair of points $p_1,p_2\in S^m, p_1\ne \pm p_2$ such that $f(p_1)=f(p_2)$, and a pair of points $p_0, -p_0\in S^m$ such that $f(p_0)=f(-p_0)$. \end{thm}
+Then it is obtained that $(\xi^{d})\subset (\xi^{m})$, thus $ m\leq d$, and it is in contradiction to the assumption of the theorem.
+Hence the proof is completed. \end{proof} Theorem \ref{thm:m>d} can be seen as a generalization of Borsuk-Ulam theorem or Hopf's theorem \cite{hopf1944} where Hopf proved the case $m=d$.